Updated Social Policies

 Bicycles, Mopeds, & Motorcycles

 Security in the residence halls is monitored by both Public Safety officers and Residence Life staff.
 All residences are locked 24 hours a day.
 Each student has a cardkey (the student’s ID card) which unlocks his/her living area.
 To gain access to these residence halls, students must use their ID cards at the proximity readers located near the front door and one or two of the side doors.
 Students may get into their own building anytime using the cardkey system.
 Visiting students with a valid student ID can get into a building using the cardkey system until midnight.
-The front doors of Caroline, Dorchester, Prince George, Queen Anne, and the side door of Calvert have a combination lock that can be used in the event of a power failure or a problem with the proximity readers.
-In those instances, residence life staff will provide the residents with the combination.
-It will be changed immediately after the proximity readers are enabled.

 - Students living in the traditional residence halls are issued a key which opens their individual room door.